Tears on My Pillow: Other uses

 "Tears on My Pillow" is referenced by Dean Friedman in his 1977 hit song "Ariel."
-It is included in the lyrics, "I met a young girl, she sang mighty fine, 'Tears on My Pillow' and 'Ave Maria'."
+It is included in the lyrics, "I met a young girl, she sang mighty fine, 'Tears on My Pillow' and 'Ave Maria.'"

 The song was also used in the season one seventh episode of Sliders entitled "The Weaker Sex," which originally aired as episode six.
 The character Rembrandt Brown (played by Cleavant Derricks) sings the song repeatedly on the street in an effort to raise money for a motel room.

 Kylie Minogue version

 Australian singer Kylie Minogue released a cover of "Tears on My Pillow" as the final single from her second studio album, Enjoy Yourself, on January 8, 1990.
 Minogue's cover was also included on the soundtrack of the film The Delinquents, which she also starred in.
-The song reached No. 1 on the UK Singles Chart for one week in January 1990, and reached No. 35 on the Canadian Adult Contemporary Chart.
+The song reached No. 1 on the UK Singles Chart for one week in January 1990, the final British chart topper by Stock Aitken Waterman (SAW), and reached No. 35 on the Canadian Adult Contemporary chart.

 Critical reception

 Bill Coleman from Billboard wrote, "Aussie lass offers a faithful reading of the Little Anthony & the Imperials classic.
 Pop and AC programmers should take note."
 A reviewer from Music & Media said the song "has been re-interpreted in a wholly predictable way."
+Lisa Tilston of Record Mirror praised the song as "a perfect pop song", adding that it "puts Kylie way ahead of the PWL pack by virtue of a) she can really sing and b) she'll look fantastic in the video".
+Similarly, James Hamilton of the same magazine considered "Tears on My Pillow" an "excellent faithful revival" of the original song, "flipped by the plaintively tuneful scurrying "We Know the Meaning of Love" (120bpm)".
+Indeed, the track's B-side, a brand new track, "We Know The Meaning of Love", has been cited as one of SAW's best flip sides, and a landmark in Minogue's musical progression ahead of the release of her more mature third album, Rhythm of Love.
+In 2023, Robert Moran of Australian daily tabloid newspaper The Sydney Morning Herald ranked the song as Minogue's 161st best song (out of 183), adding that he did not like it.